REtokenDAO/projects/2021/HeroX/sr5/narrative.md

 Using REtoken DAO's Governance Process, create a new REtoken Improvement Proposal (RIP) on [Snapshot.org](https://snapshot.org/#/retokendao.eth/) ([see Trello Card for details](https://trello.com/c/eEjmRbTF))

 ### TokenTown - Working Groups
-Propose that whomever participates in these working groups will be rewarded 50 $RETOKEN for each working group.
+> *Propose that whomever participates in these working groups will be rewarded 50 $RETOKEN for each working group.
 This is similar to previous working groups that REtoken DAO has held.
-These token distributions will be itemized within the "Weekly TDP" (TDP = Treasury Distribution Proposal).
+These token distributions will be itemized within the "Weekly TDP" (TDP = Treasury Distribution Proposal).*

-### TokenTown - Working Groups

 | Working Group | Date and<br>Time | POAP | Recording |
 | ------------- | ------------- | --------| --------- |